bahuljain/csds-material/README.md

 2. For the VM, we'll be using Cloudera's VM that they made available for Udacity.
 Unlike the official Cloudera Hadoop distribution (CHD) this is a more stripped down version (1.7 GB).
 Download the file from [here](http://content.udacity-data.com/courses/ud617/Cloudera-Udacity-Training-VM-4.1.1.c.zip) and unzip it.
 3. Open Virtualbox and click on "New".
 4. Give a name "Hadoop", Type as "Linux" and Version as "Ubuntu (64-bit)"
+  - Note: Windows user may not find 64-bit version of Ubuntu the first time, in which case they should open the virtualbox installer again and this time choose the repair option.
+After this you should be able to see "Ubuntu (64-bit)" after selecting Type as "Linux"
 5. Drag the slider to select a memory of 2048 MB
 6. In the hard disk section, click the radio button "Use an existing virtual hard disk file", browse to your download directory and select the `Cloudera-Training-VM-4.1.1.c.vmdk` file.
 7. Now you should see a "hadoop" machine in the sidebar.
 Select it and click on Settings.